balancer/code-review/erc4626/BeefyWrapperReview.md

 ### Common Manipulation Vectors
-- [x] The Rate Provider is susceptible to donation attacks.
+- [x] The ERC4626 Vault is susceptible to donation attacks.
-    - comment: The ERC4626 wrapper calls the vaults balance for totalAssets() which is part of the `totalAssets` used in the `getRate` calculation.
+    - comment: The ERC4626 wrapper calls the vaults balance for totalAssets() which is part of the `totalAssets` used in the `converToAssets` calculation.

     ```solidity
     /**